ishansingh2003/React_Native_Reusable_Components/README.md

   <th>Component Description</th>
   <tr>
     <td><ol><li>Customised Flat List</li></ol></td>
-    <td><li>This is a wrapper written around react-native Flat List & Section List which supports callback, left image, right arrow in the list item.
-All of this can be achieved with a single codebase</li></td>
+    <td>This is a wrapper written around react-native Flat List & Section List which supports callback, left image, right arrow in the list item.
+All of this can be achieved with a single codebase</td>
   </tr>
  </table>

+Will keep updating this.